MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/remove-views.md

 search.audienceType:
   - maker
 ---
-# Delete or deactivate a model-driven app view
+# Delete or turn off a model-driven app view

 Views allow the data in Microsoft Dataverse tables to be presented in a way that meets a business need at a given time.